jnappy/sinatra-migrations-tutorial/README.md

-# Building Models with ActiveRecord & Migrations
+# Building Models with ActiveRecord & Migrations in Sinatra

 ### Duration: ~ 1 hour